chakchurina/embedding-model-selection/README.md

 - [MedEmbed-small-v0.1](https://huggingface.co/abhinand/MedEmbed-small-v0.1)
 - [BioBERT-mnli-snli-scinli-scitail-mednli-stsb](https://huggingface.co/pritamdeka/BioBERT-mnli-snli-scinli-scitail-mednli-stsb)

+We intentionally included ModernBERT, a base language model that has not been trained for sentence similarity tasks.
+Here it serves as a negative example, illustrating behaviour of  unsuitable model.
+By the way, kudos to the model’s creators—it is an impressive achievement.

-Both authors work in the pharmaceutical industry, so we use medical terms and texts for analysis.
-However, the evaluation methods presented here are universal and can be adapted to any domains: fintech, legaltech, e-commerce, or other industries.
+Both authors work in the biomedical data, so we use medical terms and texts for analysis.
+However, the evaluation methods presented here are universal and can be adapted for any specialized field: whether fintech, legaltech, e-commerce, or other industries.

 Let’s dive in!